MotusWTS/motusClient/inst/doc/upstream_api.md

    api_info (authToken)

-   - return a list with these items:
+   - return an object with these items:

       - maxRows: integer, maximum number of rows returned by a query